 To become a combat medic, you must complete basic training as well as an advanced course that teaches you medical skills.
 Aside from a high school diploma or equivalency certificate, no specialized degree is required before beginning training.
-Qualified doctors and nurses are also needed the military to provide advanced medical care to patients brought in for treatment combat medics.
+Qualified doctors and nurses are also needed by the military to provide advanced medical care to patients brought in for treatment by combat medics.
 An ex-combat medic may be able to work on first-responder crews as well as in hospitals, nursing homes, and other similar settings after leaving the military.

 Physical fitness is the first step for anyone interested in becoming a combat medic.
 To enlist, medical personnel, also known as corpsmen in some branches, must be able to pass fitness tests and maintain their fitness.
-Recruiters can provide information on fitness standards and training programs, but people can also prepare doing things like running, biking, and swimming.
+Recruiters can provide information on fitness standards and training programs, but people can also prepare by doing things like running, biking, and swimming.
 It’s also important to have a good moral character, as recruits can be turned down for moral reasons.

 For placement purposes, applicants for combat medic positions may be required to take a vocational skills test.
 The test gives recruiters information about possible suitable positions and allows them to recommend a specific job placement.
 If an enlistee wants to be a combat medic, he or she should talk to a recruiter about it.
 New military members attend basic training after enlisting to receive an orientation to military life.